PThU News

 - Prof Martha Frederiks appointed rector PThUDuring its meeting on 10 April 2025, the General Synod of the Protestant Church in the Netherlands ratified the decision of the Supervisory Board of the Protestant Theological University (PThU) to appoint Prof Martha Frederiks as rector of the PThU.
 Martha Frederiks is currently working at Utrecht University but will start at the PThU on 1 August.
 The PThU is very pleased with the appointment: 'With Martha Frederiks as rector, we are bringing in a valued theologian and someone with extensive administrative experience.’

 - ‘Visibility can be liberating, but it makes you vulnerable as well’What and who is considered human is something that constantly needs to be defined—and sometimes fought for.
 Few understand this better than Hanna Reichel: as a professor of systematic theology at Princeton Theological Seminary and as a person who, in the current political climate in the United States, identifies as non-binary.
-This month, Reichel is a guest at the Protestant Theological University (PThU), engaging in profound and intensive discussions with students and faculty.
+In March, Reichel was a guest at the Protestant Theological University (PThU), engaging in profound and intensive discussions with students and faculty.

 - PThU can start the new Bachelor of TheologyAfter the Minister of Education made a positive decision in November last year, the Protestant Theological University (PThU) has now also received positive word from the accreditation organisation NVAO about the new Bachelor of Theology.
 This means that the PThU can proceed with the new programme.
 "We are extremely pleased with this decision, as it confirms the quality of the programme and the structure of this course," said Rector Klaas Spronk.
 "Now we can welcome the first students as early as September."